Theme

 Why people are paying attention

-Copilot matters because it represents one of the largest mainstream assistant paths for ordinary workplace users, especially those already inside Microsoft-heavy workflows.
+Copilot is one of the broad-assistant paths ordinary workplace users may encounter, especially those already inside Microsoft-heavy workflows.

 What readers may want to know